ashokkumars2/101-kata-makers/README.md

 # Inventory system

 ## Phase 1:
-Create Rest template and get the user name and message
+Create Rest Client and get the user name and message

 ## Phase 2: